ember-nexus/api/docs/development/best-practices.md

 Log messages should be created in the following scenarios:

 - Important events in the lifetime of the API should be documented.
 This includes startup, shutdown, and backups.
-- Security events like creating or updating users, tokens, and sessions should always be logged.
+- Security events like creating or updating users and tokens should always be logged.
 If possible, use the user's unique identifier for context.
 - Administrative actions should be fully logged:
   - Interactions with the command line.